-The additional costs listed are those that students could reasonably expect to incur during their studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language, or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Literacy and Numeracy as suitable alternatives to GCSEs.